ngaskill/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

     public static final int SITE_ID = 10182;

-This is the portal's default site ID.
+This is my portal's Guest Site ID, this may change from installation to installation, in order to find out what's the correct Site ID, you can go to Control Panel (...).
 At this point, you're probably thinking, "Hang on a minute.
 What good is an Android app that has the portal, site, and user hardcoded in?
 It can only be used by one person, on one site, and in one portal!"
 You're right.
 This implementation is most untenable.
 However, you don't